Are You Aware Of These TikTok Ad Mistakes?

 - TikTok itself is built on community and authenticity (or perceived authenticity).

 - It’s way too easy to scroll past.

 A note on hashtag stuffing (use 4 to 5 max per video)

 - Unlike Instagram, lots of hashtags aren’t helpful.

 - Most users scan hashtags of videos they see to look for trends or themes to try as they’re scrolling.

-- We also like to do hashtag research on the TikTok platform for ideas.
+- We also like to do comprehensive social media hashtag research on the TikTok platform for ideas.